AlaminSarkerFRII/AlaminSarkerFRII/README.md

 - 🔭 I’m currently working as a software engineer at Technometrics.net
 - 🌱 I’m currently learning Django and PostgreSQL
 - 👯 I’m looking to collaborate on Github
-- 💬 Ask me about React.js Development, MERN Stack Development, Python
+- 💬 Ask me about React.js Development, Frontend Development, Python
 - 📫 How to reach me: alamin.sarker4241@gmail.com
 - 😄 Pronouns: Developer
 - ⚡ Fun fact: staying with new things